Kingdom of Mysore: Architecture

 The Mysore University campus, also called "Manasa Gangotri", is home to several architecturally interesting buildings.
 Some of them are in European style and were completed in the late 19th century.
 They include the Jayalakshmi Vilas mansion, the Crawford Hall, the Oriental Research Institute (built between 1887 and 1891) with its Ionic and Corinthian columns, and the district offices (Athara Kutchery, 1887).
 The Athara Kutchery, which initially served as the office of the British commissioner, has an octagonal dome and a finial that adds to its beauty.
-The maharaja's summer palace, built in 1880, is called the Lokaranjan Mahal, and initially served as a school for royalty.
+The Maharaja's summer palace, built in 1880, is called the Lokaranjan Mahal and initially served as a school for royalty.
 The Rajendra Vilas Palace, built in the Indo-British style atop the Chamundi Hill, was commissioned in 1922 and completed in 1938 by Maharaja Krishnaraja IV.
 Other royal mansions built by the Mysore rulers were the Chittaranjan Mahal in Mysore and the Bangalore Palace in Bangalore, a structure built on the lines of England's Windsor Castle.
 The Central Food Technical Research Institute (Cheluvamba Mansion), built in baroque European renaissance style, was once the residence of princess Cheluvambaamani Avaru, a sister of Maharaja Krishnaraja IV.
 Its extensive pilaster work and mosaic flooring are noteworthy.

 Most famous among the many temples built by the Wodeyars is the Chamundeshwari Temple atop the Chamundi Hill.
 The earliest structure here was consecrated in the 12th century and was later patronised by the Mysore rulers.
 Maharaja Krishnaraja III added a Dravidian-style gopuram in 1827.
 The temple has silver-plated doors with images of deities.
 Other images include those of the Hindu god Ganesha and of Maharaja Krishnaraja III with his three queens.
 Surrounding the main palace in Mysore and inside the fort are a group of temples, built in various periods.
 The Prasanna Krishnaswamy Temple (1829), the Lakshmiramana Swamy Temple whose earliest structures date to 1499, the Trinesvara Swamy Temple (late 16th century), the Shweta Varaha Swamy Temple built by Purnaiah with a touch of Hoysala style of architecture, the Prasanna Venkataramana Swami Temple (1836) notable for 12 murals of the Wodeyar rulers.
-Well-known temples outside Mysore city are the yali ("mythical beast") pillared Venkataramana temple built in the late 17th century in the Bangalore fort, and the Ranganatha temple in Srirangapatna.
+Well-known temples outside Mysore city are the yali ("mythical beast") pillared Venkataramana temple built in the late 17th century at Bangalore fort, and the Ranganatha temple in Srirangapatna.